 Once the quantitative fit test is completed, the wearer is issued with a pass certificate report.
-The report of a successful pass will be emailed to both the wearer and the company.
+The report of a successful pass will be emailed to both the mask wearer and the wearer's company.

-Jaybro can provide in-house and onsite respirator fit testing in NSW and QLD.
-Book an appointment above or call 1300 885 364 for more information.
+Jaybro can provide either in-house or on-site respirator fit testing in Sydney.
+Book an appointment above or call 0436 634 205 for more information.

 Terms and Conditions